aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

 Two versions of the foo-config.cmake file have been generated:

 * The first one is in build/cmake/sdk/bar-config.cmake : this one is supposed to be installed.
-You can see it’s only using relative paths to find the library.
+You can see it is only using relative paths to find the library.

 * The second one is in build/sdk/cmake/bar-config.cmake : this one is supposed